andrew-vant/romtool/README.rst

 will complain.
 Not so lucky, and it will cheerfully make a patch that breaks the game.

-When you're done making changes, do this:
+When you're done making changes, do this to preview the patch:

 ::

+    romtool build moddir --rom some_game.rom

+This prints out a textualized version of the IPS patch that will result from your changes.
+If you made a small change but get a huge patch, something is wrong.

+If it looks okay, you can build the actual patch with:

+::

-    romtool build -r some_game.rom -o some_game.ips moddir
+    romtool build moddir --rom some_game.rom --out some_game.ips

 That will create an IPS patch containing your changes.
-It should be given the same name as the ROM, but with a .ips extension (this will probably be the default in future versions).
+Give it the same name as the ROM, but with a .ips extension (this will probably be the default in future versions).
 The reason the name should match is that it will cause some emulators (ZSNES and SNES9x at least, probably others) to automatically make use of it, without physically modifying the original ROM.

-If you want to view the binary changes the patch is going to make, name the output file with a .ipst extension instead of .ips.
-This will create a textualized representation of the ips patch that is readable in any editor.
-Omitting ``-o some_game.ips`` will do the same thing, but instead prints the textualized representation to stdout.

-To test your patch, fire up an emulator and point it to the ROM.
+Now you can fire up an emulator and point it to the ROM.
 Assuming the emulator supports implicit patching and your patch is named correctly, you should see your changes in-game.

-If you have an existing, modified ROM and want to create an IPS patch from it, you can do it this way:

-::

-    romtool diff original.rom modified.rom -o patch.ips

 Troubleshooting
 ---------------